4 Reasons To Launch Your Online Course With A Live Challenge

 Plus, there’s no intense performance pressure.
 If you don’t do too well on day 1, you have FOUR more days to make it better.

-You can take the feedback you get and get better every day.
+You can take the feedback you get and make changes for the next day.

 2. Combining different types of media